 |Nutrition Facts (per serving)|

 Sprinkle the top with a bit of extra cinnamon and nutmeg to serve, if you'd like.
 Or, to make this recipe a little different, swap out the raisins for other treats: dried cranberries or currants or another kind of dried fruit chopped small.
-I like crystallized ginger and dried pineapple.
-Yum!

 Vegan rice pudding makes for a sweet breakfast treat or a traditional dessert anytime.
 It's one of those dishes you can bring to a family gathering and the carnivores will likely never know they're eating vegan dessert (unless you tell them).